 A quiet spot for mindful meditation.
 A place to pull pottery or fill scrapbooks.
 A cozy corner for binge-watching your favorite television shows.
 There isn’t much that can’t be done in what has been dubbed a “she shed.”

 Home and Garden

-“Grey is a color that always seems on the eve of changing to some other color.” — G. K. Chesterton (1874-1962), English Writer, “The Glory of Grey,” Alarms and Discussions (1910)
+“Grey is a colour that always seems on the eve of changing to some other colour.” — G. K. Chesterton (1874-1962), English writer, “The Glory of Grey,” Alarms and Discussions (1910)

 Q: We have seven large olive trees on our property.
 In the past, we used two different local tree services to spray our trees to minimize the amount of olive production.
 One company told us we needed two applications in early spring, and the other said we only needed one.
 Both came at a very high cost, and the results left much to be desired.
 Every day we had to sweep up hundreds of olives.
 Do you have any suggestions as to what might work and the timing of when the trees should be sprayed?

 Recent chilly weather did not deter spring-dreaming Las Vegans who came to the Cashman Center last week to browse hot tubs and landscapers at the Home Improvement and Landscape Expo.

 On a hot day this past summer, with only hours left to spare, Whitney Phillips pulled out her phone and made a quick video of her dark, cramped bathroom.

 Q: I have a small room with wallpaper that I want to remove.
 The wallpaper only goes up to a chair rail about waist high, but I’m nervous that the job may get out of hand.
 How should I approach this task?